-In addition to its Middle States accreditation, the College is fully accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 500 Atlanta, Georgia 30326, 404-975-5000 and by the National Alliance of Concurrently Enrolled Partnerships.
+In addition to its Middle States accreditation, the College is fully accredited by the Accreditation Commission for Education in Nursing and/or ACEN, 3343 Peachtree Road NE Suite 850 Atlanta, GA 30326, 404-975-5000 and by the National Alliance of Concurrently Enrolled Partnerships.

 Jefferson is a member of the Servicemembers Opportunity College (SOC) and the Servicemembers Opportunity College Associate Degree Network (SOCAD).
 Jefferson is also a founding member of SUNY Colleges in the North Country, a higher educational consortium.

 About the College

 Jefferson Community College is one of 64 campuses—and one of 30 community colleges—which comprise the State University of New York (SUNY) system; it is the only institution of higher education whose campus is within a 50 mile radius of the city of Watertown, NY.